-5.5.3 Advisors may not be an employee of the University who would have a conflict of interest in serving in the advisor role.
+5.5.3 University employees may serve as advisors only if they have no conflict of interest.
 Support persons/advisors must be willing to agree to maintain the confidentiality of investigation and review hearing processes.

 5.5.4 The University may proceed with the investigation and review hearing processes in a timely fashion without the complainant or respondent if that party fails to respond or declines to participate.
 The University may set reasonable deadlines and move forward with processes regardless of whether a party and/or a party's support person/advisor is able to accommodate those deadlines.